 - 1. Prepare a pre-clearance assessment prior to removal or disturbance of koalas, implement a translocation plan as required.
 Refer to Clause 8.3.3.4.1 (ii) for details. - 2.
+An ecologist must be present throughout the duration of any pre-clearance koala surveys and vegetation clearing works to maintain oversight of and responsibility for the activities and koala translocation. - 3.
+Prior to construction, erect temporary protective fencing around identified areas of biodiversity to be retained onsite and immediately adjoining the construction site. - 4.
 Install temporary protective fencing prior to construction around koala habitat to ensure adequate protection during construction.
-Locate fencing on or immediately adjoining the proposed development site. - 3.
-Implement a tree-felling protocol to avoid impacts to koalas in trees that are to be cleared.
-Refer to Clause 8.3.3.4.1 (v) for details.
+Locate fencing on or immediately adjoining the proposed development site.

-4. Strict enforcement of vehicle wash down points for machinery, equipment and tyres prior to entering and leaving the construction site.
+- 5. Implement a tree-felling protocol to avoid impacts to koalas in trees that are to be cleared.
+Refer to Clause 8.3.3.4.1 (v) for details. - 6.
+Strict enforcement of vehicle wash down points for machinery, equipment and tyres prior to entering and leaving the construction site.
 Hygiene procedures in instances where vegetation pathogens known to affect koala trees may be spread of introduced.